LSPosed/CorePatch/README.md

 ### Description
 ```
 branch master -> support  android 4.4-7.x
+Android8.x ->  maybe you need find the commit what change version name to 2.1,then compile by you self
 branch Q -> support android 9.0-10.0
 branch R -> support android 10-11
-Android8.x ->  maybe you need find the commit what version name is bump to 2.1,then compile by you self
 ```

 ## Fetures